 You feel ashamed of yourself.

 Coping skills serve the purpose of helping us through tough times, but they can become problems of their own.
 For example, food and exercise may have helped you get through a difficult time in your life.
-But if you find yourself obsessing over them, it’s possible that the behavior is no longer positive.
+But if you find yourself obsessing over them, the behavior may be no longer positive.

 You can’t stop eating.

 Some people cut back on what they eat, while others indulge.
-If you are losing control over how much you eat, especially during times of stress, it’s possible that you’re developing an eating disorder.
+If you are losing control over how much you eat, especially during times of stress, you may be developing an eating disorder.
 Foods, especially high-sugar sweets and snacks, give a rush of pleasure, which is why they can become addictive.

 Where to Get Help for an Eating Disorder